-Operating in the San Francisco Bay Area since 2008, Year Up Bay Area offers an intensive one-year training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, coursework eligible for college credits, corporate internships, and wrap-around support.
-Year Up students train on campuses in San Francisco, Silicon Valley (San Jose) and Diablo Valley (Pleasant Hill), obtaining positions at firms such as LinkedIn, Salesforce, Google, Facebook, Kaiser Permanente, Blue Shield of California and Charles Schwab.
-In partnership with the Legacy Foundation, seven IWF NorCal members serving mentored Year Up staff, focusing on leadership development and career skills.
+Since 2008, Year Up Bay Area has offered an intensive one-year training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, coursework eligible for college credits, corporate internships, and wrap-around support, at firms such as LinkedIn, Salesforce, Google, Facebook, Kaiser Permanente, Blue Shield of California and Charles Schwab.
+Through the Legacy Foundation, IWF NorCal members have mentored Year Up staff, focusing on leadership development and career skills.

-To learn more about Year Up Bay Area, contact IWF NorCal's Kirsten Wolberg, who serves as a Year Up Bay Area board member.
+To learn more about Year Up Bay Area, contact IWF NorCal member and Year Up board member Kirsten Wolberg.

 We encourage all IWF NorCal members to ENGAGE with our Legacy Community.